 - Email address

 - Relevant qualifications – by this we mean recent ones that apply to the job, list other qualifications in summary

 - Brief summary of your skills and experience in about 200 words – this is the hardest bit but use it to summarise you key experiences and to stress key attributes like drive, enthusiasm, commitment and flexibility that all employers value.

 - Each role held with dates and your responsibilities and your achievements whilst in that role.
 List these in reverse order and use more space on more recent and relevant roles.

 If you have had a career break do not worry about including it.
 You can use it to highlight any voluntary work or personal achievements during that time.

 Include hobbies only if they highlight a skill or experience relevant to the jobs you are applying for.
 An employer is not that interested in if you like going to the cinema!

 You do not need to include your marital status, date of birth, ethnic origin or if you have children.
-However we do think date of birth can help put a lot of your skills and experience into context so would recommend you include.
 You don’t need to provide references at this stage but they may be asked for you be ready with a couple.